Tri-Planar Mapping Material

 triPlanarMaterial.tileSize = 1.5;

-For more quality, the tri-planar material also supports normal mapping.
+For better quality, the tri-planar material also supports normal mapping.
 Just set the normal textures:

 var triPlanarMaterial = new BABYLON.TriPlanarMaterial("triplanar", scene);// ...// In the case of normal maps, it is not necessary to set the 3 texturestriPlanarMaterial.normalTextureX = new BABYLON.Texture("textures/rockn.png", scene);triPlanarMaterial.normalTextureY = new BABYLON.Texture("textures/grassn.png", scene);triPlanarMaterial.normalTextureZ = triPlanarMaterial.normalTextureX;